-Kirin is a young girl nearly orphaned and left in the care of her older brother, Emlyn.
 After a charismatic, tyrannical king takes control of Damas, capitalism and slavery are forced on its people.
-Kirin watches as her peers are sold into forced labor.
-Emlyn, fearing the same fate for his sister, enrolls her in the city's university for historians -- and begins to teach her to fight like a soldier, a path that ultimately leads them both into exile and war.
+The young girl Kirin watches as her peers are sold into forced labor.
+Her brother Emlyn, fearing the same fate for his sister, enrolls her in the city's university for historians – and begins to teach her to fight like a soldier, a path that ultimately leads them both into exile and war.

-As Kirin grows from a child of seven to a young woman of seventeen, her tale unfolds with shades of trauma, love, honor, and betrayal.
-She learns the value of family -- and just how crucial it is for historians to document the truth.
+As Kirin grows from a child of seven to a young woman of seventeen, she comes to know trauma, love, honor, and betrayal.
+She learns the value of family – and just how crucial it is for historians to document the truth.